 Councilmember Bravo requested information regarding sustainability efforts implemented by MGA-SA.
 Mr. Peterson reported that MGA-SA and the Board prioritized sustainability efforts and reinvesting in golf courses and addressed the importance in creating a lasting environment while making golf more affordable to all.

-Chair Sandoval stated that discussion on Ad Hoc Committee membership would continue as she wanted two women to serve on the Committee and that names would be announced next week.
+Chair Sandoval stated that discussion on Ad Hoc Committee membership would continue and that names would be announced next week.

 Adjournment